mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 - `perform_attenuation` - If set to true uses the user specified attenuation file (see `attenuation_file_name`) and applies the correction.

-- `run_in_range` - Only used during vanadium calibration.
+- `run_in_cycle` - Only used during vanadium calibration.
 The run specified here is used with the calibration mapping file see:
   :ref:`pearl_cal_map_isis-powder-diffraction-ref` to determine the current cycle and the vanadium/empty run numbers for the subsequent processing.